knickoriuk/Crab-Game/README.md

  - `INIT_POS`: position of crab at game start, offset from $gp
  - `KEYSTROKE`: address where key inputs is stored
  - `SEA_COL_0` through `SEA_COL_9`: background colours
- - `DARKNESS`: amount to darken sprites by, multiplied by world.darkness
+ - `DARKNESS`: amount to darken sprites by, multiplied by level in $s0
+ - `GLOW_AMT`: amount to brighten bg color by, around seahorse and stars
  - `NUM_STARS`: maximum number of sea stars
  - `NUM_PLATFORMS`: maximum number of platforms
+ - `TERMINAL_VEL`: maximum downward speed of crab
  - `CRAB_UP_DIST`: height of crab jumps
+ - `BUBBLE_UP_DIST`: height of crab jumps after bouncing off a bubble
  - `HORIZ_DIST`: distance moved left/right
  - `UPPER_LIMIT`: height to pass to get to next level
  - `POP_TIME`: number of screen refreshes before a popped bubble dissipates